jerdog/jerdog-me-hugo/content/posts/13-year-romance-is-over.md

 description: "Picking a wireless provider can sometimes be like dating - you both present yourselves as something you probably aren’t, but not willing to admit it until after you’re locked in."
 toc: false
 ---
-***Note: This was [written by me](http://briefmobile.com/the-13-year-romance-is-over-are-there-greener-pastures/) in 2012 on a site called BriefMobile.
-When I left there my articles were re-attributed to someone else.
-In an effort to retain ownership of my writing I am re-posting on something that I own.***

 ## THE ROMANCE IS OVER — HEARTBREAK ANYONE?
 It was 13 years ago when I met my wireless carrier, Sprint, at a local Radio Shack.
 I had just been dumped by Nextel and was looking for a new relationship, someone willing to accept me.
 Arms were open wide and I signed on the dotted line and was handed a nice Qualcomm QCP-2700 brick of a phone.